rajatgl17/SkitClassTests/README.md

 2. In application/config/constants.php change base_url to constant to abosulute path address.
 3. By default there is 1 marks for right answer and .25 negative marks for wrong answer.
 To change this, goto application/controllers/Home.php line no. 118.
 4. By default there is only one teacher user with username - demouser@skit.com and password - password.
 To have more users enter values in your database table - 'teachers'.
 Password are saved as md5 hashed value.

+Write to rajatgl17@gmail.com for any query or support.